with a history

 Protecting and securing your assets is our highest priority.
 This is why Banque Thaler maintains a strong balance sheet with equity that far surpasses the required capital ratios.

 On 31 December 2018, Banque Thaler had equity of CHF 64.8 million, as compared to a required equity of to CHF 19.7 million.
-The ratio of regulatory equity (FINMA ratio) came to 26.49%, more than triple the 10.5% required by the Swiss regulator.
+The ratio of regulatory equity (FINMA ratio) came to 26.49%, more than double the 10.5% required by the Swiss regulator.
 Banque Thaler is committed to pursuing a conservative and prudent policy as well as maintaining a level of equity significantly higher than the legal requirements.
 This is the reason for our decision to keep nearly all of our balance sheet assets as cash and deposit a maximum of these assets with the Swiss National Bank, with institutions with an implicit state guarantee such as PostFinance (the financial institution of the Swiss Post) or with international organizations such as Clearstream and Swiss Euro Clearing.

 Independent and on a human scale